A hydrodynamical CLONE of the Virgo cluster: II. Confronting observed and synthetic galaxy population twins in a dense environment: Cluster galaxy population

-{Interestingly, galaxies located further from the cluster center, in the suburb, exhibit the lowest gas mass to stellar mass ratios, regardless of their stellar mass.
-This indicates that mechanisms responsible for gas depletion can be more efficient, or at least more easily decoupled from other processes, in the cluster suburb compared to the core.
-Consequently, in our simulation, the apparent decrease of HI content with cluster-centric distance likely reflects environmental pre-processing in infalling groups and filaments, rather than a deficiency in the physical modeling.
+{Interestingly, galaxies located farther from the cluster center, in the suburbs, exhibit the lowest gas mass-to-stellar mass ratios, regardless of their stellar mass.
+This indicates that mechanisms responsible for gas depletion can be more efficient, or at least more easily decoupled from other processes, in the cluster suburbs compared to the core.
+Consequently, in our simulation the apparent decrease in HI content with cluster-centric distance likely reflects environmental pre-processing in infalling groups and filaments rather than a deficiency in the physical modeling.
 A detailed analysis of the specific mechanisms affecting galaxy gas content and the relative contributions of internal versus external processes at different redshifts is beyond the scope of this work and will be addressed in a dedicated future study, as it warrants a full investigation on its own.}